CCSA Releases Academic Accountability Data including State and Similar Schools Ranks for Every School in California

 CCSA believes that a small number of chronically underperforming charter schools threatens the overall success of the broader charter school movement.
 That is why annually, CCSA publicly calls for the nonrenewal of charter schools that are not meeting our minimum criteria for renewal.

-All data is based on the data file released by the California Department of Education (CDE) on August 24, 2016.
-On October 20, 2016 CDE updated its data file.
-Over the next several weeks, CCSA will refresh the reports with the updated data.
+All data is based on the data file released by the California Department of Education (CDE) on October 18, 2016.

 - 2016-17 State Ranks and Similar Schools Ranks Spreadsheet